lightning/bolts/ext-dynamic-commitments.md

 to this extension BOLT, there hasn't been a way to change some of the channel parameters established in the `{open|accept}_channel` messages without resorting to a full channel closure, even if the channel counterparty consents.
 This limitation can be remediated by introducing a protocol to renegotiate these parameters.

-Notable in particular is that one of the channel parameters that we wish to renegotiate is the the `channel_type` itself.
-With the advent of Simple Taproot Channels (STCs), we have the opportunity to take advantage of the cost savings and privacy capabilities afforded by the 2021 Taproot Soft Fork.
-With further aspirations to be able to deploy Point Time-Lock Contracts (PTLCs) to the Lightning Network, the sooner that network participants can upgrade to STCs the more we will have the necessary network infrastructure to be able to make effective use of PTLCs when the protocols for them are ready for deployment.
+Notable in particular, is that one of the channel parameters we wish to renegotiate is the the `channel_type` itself.
+With the advent of Simple Taproot Channels (STCs), we have the opportunity to take advantage of the cost savings and privacy capabilities afforded by the 2021 Taproot Soft Fork, with further aspirations to be able to deploy Point Time-Lock Contracts (PTLCs) to the Lightning Network.
+The sooner that network participants can upgrade to STCs the more we will have the necessary network infrastructure to be able to make effective use of PTLCs when the protocols for them are ready for deployment.